Organising an event in a park

 - Council will issue an event permit once all permit requirements have been met by the event organiser.
 Refer to the Council events guide.

-If you answered 'no' to all of the above:
+If you answered 'yes' to all of the above:

 - You do not require an event permit, however we ask you to register your event with us to avoid conflicting with other events.